spencer-shadley/completed-class/01-Class-Content/01-HTML-Git-CSS/02-Homework/Easier-HW.md

 * Your commit history is a signal to employers that you are actively working on projects and learning new skills.

-* Your commit history allows you to revert your code base in the event that you need to return to a previous state.
+* Your commit history allows you to revert your codebase in the event that you need to return to a previous state.

 Follow these guidelines for committing: